chacehoo/maomao_web/content/post/post_7.md

 ---
-title: Apr 2021 | A talk was given to the Dept. of Built Environment and Enery Application Engineering, Hunan University on "Data-driven Descriptive, Predictive, and Prescriptive Analytics of Building and Urban Energy Systems".
+title: Apr 2021 | A talk was given to the Dept. of Built Environment and Enery Application Engineering, Hunan University.

 summary: ""